ETHZ-DYNAMO/general_resources/misc/slides_template.md

-# Slides and Poster Template for Presentations
+# Slides and Poster Templates

 You can download the `Dynamo` slides and poster template [here](../misc/resources/presentation-template-main.zip).